 Much of the chatter is about what happens now the Fed has ended its $45trn bond buying exercise.
 Surely that means the start of the bear market????
 Well, the bond buying stopped in October, but the market has yet to collapse, right?
 Employment is showing positive signs, albeit partly due to a lower participation rate, in the US.
 But nonetheless positive economy.
 Positive market and positive trading account.

 So why the call for a bear market correction?

 Well, let’s face it, even a broken watch is right twice a day, and one day the bears will be right, but not just now.
 This reminds me of a perennial bear that I used to have working for me on the trading floor.
-I fired him – why – because he was stubborn, placed more emphasis on being right than on making our clients money (his ego was way too big for his skills set)!
-As a matter of fact from 2009, he was waiting, staying short and looking for every reason for the market to collapse, yet it has more than doubled since then….
+I fired him – why – because he was stubborn.
+Place more emphasis on right than on making our clients money (his ego was way too big for his skills set)!
+As a matter of fact from 2009, he was waiting.
+Staying short and looking for every reason for the market to collapse, yet it has more than doubled since then….

 So why the call for a bear market and why is it costing so many people so much money?

 Since the Global Financial Crisis (GFC) many people, especially those burned.
 Sat out the market recovery, instead holding cash.
 As what is ridiculously referred to as a “safe asset”.

 How can cash be safe when after tax and inflation you are practically guaranteed an overall negative return right now?